 The role of a Supervisory Board in the Netherlands is an important one, combining the responsibilities of both operational supervision and strategic input.

 The members of the Supervisory Board are appointed by the General Meeting of Shareholders on the nomination of the Supervisory Board.

 - financial services, in particular banking experience;

 - governments: (semi) government organizations, such as central government, provinces, municipalities and / or experience with sectors in the field of housing, care and / or education.

 The Supervisory Board is composed in such a way that at least 30% of the members are women and at least 30% of the members are male.

-The Executive Board is responsible for the management of BNG Bank's activities.
+The Executive Committee is responsible for the management of BNG Bank's activities.